perfana/helm-charts/README.md

 Setup a Perfana environment.

-## perfana-auth-proxy
+## perfana-secure-gateway

-Setup a client side Perfana auth proxy to connect to Perfana Cloud.
+Setup a client side Perfana gateway to connect to Perfana Cloud via mTLS.

 ## perfana-fixture